 Categories

 La Pola

 Leah wraps up Revolutionary Gal’s Month talking about the Columbia spy known as La Pola.
 This gal went down fightin’!
 The Gal Pals also talk about what revolution they would 100% show up for.
-Show Notes This month’s gal pals are Katie Harris, Bonnie Fillenwarth, Lisa Cardona and Dr. Leah Leach Bonnie already talked about […]
+Show Notes About The Gal’s Guide Podcast What if you could only share 1 cool thing about a topic?
+Would it […]

+Categories